Kingxukai/linux/Documentation/doc-guide/sphinx.rst

       "bar" -> "baz";
    }

-The *render* directive has all the options known from the *figure* directive, plus option ``caption``.
+The *render* directive has all the woke options known from the woke *figure* directive, plus option ``caption``.
 If ``caption`` has a value, a *figure* node is inserted.
 If not, an *image* node is inserted.
 A ``caption`` is also needed, if you want to refer to it (:ref:`hello_svg_render`).